Period pain: 3 root causes

 Tip for high histamine and period pain

-possible causes of high histamine
+Possible causes of high histamine

 It is important to figure out the root cause of high histamine – there can be many.
 Possible causes include: